isabella232/experience-manager-desktop-app.de-DE/help/install-configure-app-v1.md

 index: y
 internal: n
 snippet: y
-translation-type: tm+mt
+translation-type: ht
 source-git-commit: ef87dc011297fda181a9a7643a261e8a42e35a8b
-workflow-type: tm+mt
+workflow-type: ht
 source-wordcount: '984'
-ht-degree: 97%
+ht-degree: 100%

 ---